walmartlabs/concord-website/docs/api/org.md

       "id": "---"
     }
     ```
-    In case of updating the organization `name`, organization `id` is mandatory.
+    Organization `id` is mandatory, in case of updating organization `name`.

 * **Success response**
     ```